Finding Aids to Collections

-The Rare Book Collection is in its infancy.
-There are only a few volumes.
+The Rare Book Collection contains only a few volumes.
 The volumes are notable for their theological content, such as Constantinus Tischendorf’s two-volume edition of the Greek New Testament published in 1869.
 There is the 1943 German edition of Mein Kampf, by Adolf Hitler.
 It was donated by a former Murray education professor who went to post-World War II Germany to help re-start their secondary schools.
-He found the book in Hitler’s bombed out house.
-Recently, William H. Whitsitt’s personal copy of Biblia Hebraica (1839), edited by Augustus Hahn, was donated.
+He claims to have found the book in Hitler’s bombed out house.
+William H. Whitsitt’s personal copy of Biblia Hebraica (1839), edited by Augustus Hahn, was donated.
 Whitsitt was the third president of Southern Baptist Theological Seminary.
-The university does not engage in an active collecting program, either through gift solicitation or purchase.

 Ron Lewis Papers